mhjarvis/odin-project/README.md

 ### Rock-Paper-Scissors Project
 A basic project for The Odin Project using HTML, CSS and Javascript.
 For a live preview head to https://mhjarvis.github.io/rock-paper-scissors/

+### Odin Calculator
+This project focuses on building a working calculator application using html, css and javascript.

+A live preview can be found at https://mhjarvis.github.io/odin-calculator/.